MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 ```

 When a `Private` notification is posted, only the name and icon of the
-app is displayed on the secure lockscreen.
+app is displayed on the secure lock screen.
 Instead of the notification
 message, the user sees "Unlock your device to see this notification":

 ![Unlock your device notification message](local-notifications-images/25-lockscreen-private.png)

 In this example, **NotificationsLab** is the name of the originating
 app.
 This redacted version of the notification appears only when the
-lockscreen is secure (i.e., secured via PIN, pattern, or password)
+Lock screen is secure (i.e., secured via PIN, pattern, or password)
-&ndash; if the lockscreen is not secure, the full content of the
+&ndash; if the lock screen is not secure, the full content of the
-notification is available on the lockscreen.
+notification is available on the lock screen.

 ### Category settings